RuiFSP/100-days-of-code/r1-log.md

 I was looking for a structured way to learn python and also project based.
-I came across Dr.Angela Yu [The Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/100-days-of-code/) which have a mini project at the end of each lesson.
+I came across Dr.Angela Yu [The Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/100-days-of-code/) which have a mini project at the end of each day.

 ### R1D1